MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/IIS-on-Nano-Server.md

 > [!NOTE]
 > Note that Step 4 adds the language pack--this example installs EN-US.

-At this point you can start Nano Server with IIS.
+At this point, you can start Nano Server with IIS.

 ### Installing IIS on Nano Server online
 Though offline installation of the server role is recommended, you might need to install it online (with the Nano Server running) in container scenarios.
 To do this, follow these steps: